 The results of the workshops tracks are expected to show new concepts for commoning and participation platforms.
 Based on the knowledge exchange and experience of the participants we will create and prototype future (digital) tools for urban commoning and decentralized forms of governance and participation.

-The workshop is connected with a symposium on the same topic taking place on Monday, 28 June 2021.
+In addition, the workshop is connected with the symposium Collaborative city-making in the platform society taking place on Monday, 28 June 2021.
 We recommend attending the symposium before joining the workshop (but it is not a precondition).

 Click here to register

-Deadline for participants’ expression of interest 31 May 2021
+Deadline for participants’ expression of interest 10th of June 2021.